St Kilda Pier

 The design will also protect the St Kilda penguin colony, while providing locals and tourists alike a better place to watch the little penguins when they waddle to their rock homes after sunset.

 The pier is a much-loved symbol of St Kilda, and this design was selected after an extensive community consultation process.

-Construction of the new pier is expected to commence in 2020, following the necessary design and approvals processes.
+Construction of the new pier is expected to commence in mid 2021, following the necessary design and approvals processes.